-Abstract.
-Software-defined networking (SDN) is a promising paradigm to improve network security protections.
-A lot of security enhancements through SDN have been proposed.
-However, current SDN-based security solutions can hardly provide sufficient protections in a real SDN network, due to several reasons: (1) they are implemented at either the centralized SDN controllers or the decentralized network devices, which are subject to a performance limitation; (2) their designs are confined by SDN network characteristics and can only provide limited security functions; (3) many solutions have deployment challenges and compatibility issues.
+Software-Defined Networking (SDN) is a promising paradigm to improve network security protections.
+However, current SDN-based security solutions can hardly provide sufficient protections in a real SDN network, due to several reasons: 1) they are implemented at either the centralized SDN controllers or the decentralized network devices, which are subject to a performance limitation; 2) their designs are confined by the SDN network characteristics and can only provide limited security functions; and 3) many solutions have deployment challenges and compatibility issues.
 In this paper, we propose SecControl, a practical network protection framework combining the existing security tools and SDN technologies, to produce a comprehensive network security solution in an SDN environment.
-By employing the capabilities of existing security tools, SecControl is able to perceive the real-time security events dynamically and adjust the protected network environment correspondingly.
-It can be easily extended with various methods for different security threats.
-With SecControl, we construct a traditional-security-tool-friendly network security solution for software-defined networks.
 We implement a SecControl prototype with OpenFlow and evaluate its effectiveness and performance.
 Our experiment shows that SecControl can cooperate with many mainstream security tools and provide effective defense responses over SDN-supported networks.